t3kt/raytk/docs/_reference/operators/field/positionField.md

     - label: Z
       name: z
     name: Axis
-  summary: A vector field that evaluates to the coordinates in space.
+  summary: A vector field that produces the coordinates in space where it is checked.

 ---

-A vector field that evaluates to the coordinates in space.
+A vector field that produces the coordinates in space where it is checked.